EAWF/BTC-Toolbox/RFC/getBTCRate Errors.md

 # WORK IN PROGRESS - @EAWF
+# Problem(s):
-# Problem: getBTCRate() 400 and 404 Errors and Potential API Rate Limiting
+* getBTCRate() 400 and 404 Errors
+* Potential API Rate Limiting
-getBTCRate() currently obtains exchange rates from external servers which can return 400 and 404 errors.
+- getBTCRate() currently obtains exchange rates from external servers which can return 400 and 404 errors.
 These errors are handled within the function by throwing an exception, which results in a program halt and a relatively useless message sent to the end-user's display.<br/>This could negatively impact the users experience with this project.
 ## Proposal:
 ### A New Data File (getBTCPrice.json)
 - Record Format: